takanori-azegami-jp/youtube-bird-docs/README-EN.md

 #### Extension Functionality

-This extension provides the following functionality on YouTube video pages:
+This extension provides supplementary features to enhance the YouTube viewing experience.
+Key features include settings management functions and other enhancements.

-- Monitors YouTube comment section and displays bird animations and speech bubbles in response to comments
-- Toggle bird visibility by clicking on the bird

 **Important Notes:**

-- Comment content is used only for temporary display and is not stored
-- Personal information (usernames, IDs, comment history, etc.) is not collected
+- Personal information (usernames, IDs, browsing history, etc.) is not collected
 - No data is transmitted to external servers
-- Browser local storage only stores the bird's visibility state (visible/hidden) and does not contain personally identifiable information
+- Browser local storage only stores the extension's settings and does not contain personally identifiable information

 #### Consent to Handling of Personal Information